mongodb-partners/MongoDB-RAG-Render/README.md

 # RAG-based chatbot using LangChain, MongoDB Atlas, and Render
 This starter template implements a Retrieval-Augmented Generation (RAG) chatbot using LangChain, MongoDB Atlas, and Render.
 RAG combines AI language generation with knowledge retrieval for more informative responses.
-LangChain simplifies building the chatbot logic, while MongoDB Atlas' Vector database capability provides a powerful platform for storing and searching the knowledge base that fuels the chatbot's responses.
+LangChain simplifies building the chatbot logic, while MongoDB Atlas' vector database capability provides a powerful platform for storing and searching the knowledge base that fuels the chatbot's responses.
 Render makes it easy to build, deploy, and scale the chatbot web service.

 ## Setup
 Follow the steps below to set up a RAG chatbot powered by data from PDF files you provide.